LeekSwan/Solar-Tracking-System/README.md

 # Solar-Tracking-System
-Code for solar tracking system.
+Code for solar tracking system running on Arduino Uno.
 Intended to optimize efficiency for solar panels.